Here’s a story about one of our tour clients, named Jabu.

 Letter from our founder, Bianca Gignac:

-Five years ago, the very first year we hosted trips to Italy, Jabu signed up!
+The very first year we hosted trips to Italy, Jabu signed up!

 I was, to be completely honest, kind of star struck.

 Jabu was head of HR at Airbnb — obviously the best “travel” company around.